natephysics/hfcnn/README.rst

 Setup
 -----
-The enviroment used to run the code can be reproduced with the enviroment.yaml file in the root directory.
+The environment used to run the code can be reproduced with the environment.yaml file in the root directory.
 This will create a conda enviroment called PyTorch.
-To install this enviroment simply install anacdona and run the following command:
+To install this environment simply install anaconda and run the following command:

 .. code-block:: console
-    $ conda env create -f enviroment.yaml
+    $ conda env create -f environment.yaml
         ...
-In the future this will be better handeled but this is a placeholder for now.
+In the future this will be better handled but this is a placeholder for now.

 Data:
 -----